Concourse Plaza Hotel: Decline and sale

 The hotel began to experience financial difficulties in 1957, when it was purchased by Nassau Management Corporation for $1.25 million.
 The company was unable to maintain financial control of the property, and it changed hands again in early 1958.
 At that time the hotel was operated by three groups of people.
 One group leased and ran the rooms, a second the banquet halls and kitchens, a third the restaurant.

 During the 1960s, problems in the neighborhood surrounding the hotel diminished its value as a lodging location, and by 1968 it was seen as a "welfare hotel" when it began to provide housing to poor families who relied on the New York City government for shelter.
 In the early 1970s the manager of the rooms was shot and killed by an irate customer.
 In 1974, the city government purchased the hotel and later transformed the property into a senior citizens residence.

 The hotel was used by director John Cassavetes as a filming location for his 1980 drama Gloria.

+In film

-The hotel and its ballroom played important roles in the films. “ MARTY “ (1955) - which won 3 Academy Awards / Best Picture, - Ernest Borgnine in the title role won Best Actor in a Leading Performance - and Paddy Chayevsky, who won for Best Writing - Adapted Screenplay, and The Catered Affair" (1957) with Ernest Borgnine, Bette Davis, Barry Fitzgerald, Debbie Reynolds and Rod Taylor.
+The hotel and its ballroom have played important roles in several films.
+Marty (1955) - which won 3 Academy Awards including best picture, Ernest Borgnine in the title role won Best Actor in a Leading Performance - and Paddy Chayefsky, who won for Best Writing - Adapted Screenplay.

+It was also featured in The Catered Affair (1957) with Ernest Borgnine, Bette Davis, Barry Fitzgerald, Debbie Reynolds and Rod Taylor.
 It was directed by Richard Brooks and written by Paddy Chayefsky (original play) and Gore Vidal (screenplay).